-The basis for evaluating overall risk is the risk management that is regularly audited by management.
-Potential risks for the Group include factors beyond its control, such as the evolution of economies, which are constantly monitored by Fresenius.
-Risks also include factors immediately within its control, such as operating risks, which the Company anticipates and reacts to appropriately, as required.
-There are currently no recognizable risks regarding future performance that appear to present a long-term and material threat to the Group's assets and liabilities, financial position, and results of operations.
+The basis for evaluating overall risk is the risk management employed by Fresenius, which is regularly audited by management.
+Potential risks for Fresenius include factors beyond our direct control.
+These also include the macroeconomic development, which we constantly monitor.
+They also include factors immediately within our control, such as operating risks, which we anticipate and to which we react with appropriate measures, as required.
+There are currently no recognizable risks regarding future performance that appear to present a long-term and material threat to the Fresenius Group's net assets, financial position, and results of operations.
 We have created organizational structures that provide all the conditions needed to rapidly alert us to possible risk situations and to be able to take suitable countermeasures.

-Risks affecting the one year forecast period
+Risks affecting the one-year forecast period

-The chart shows the significant risks that could lead to deviations from the expected business performance within the one-year forecast period.
-Compared to the previous year, the risk in connection with the recruitment of qualified personnel, especially given the background of regulatory requirements on the minimum level of nursing staff in hospitals, and the risk of possible lower growth in the number of cases in the German hospital market, were also included.
-Apart from that, no changes have occurred in the grouping and the potential effects of risks.
+The chart opposite shows the significant risks that could lead to deviations from the expected business performance within the one-year forecast period.
+Compared with last year, the risk of pandemics was incorporated due to the latest developments regarding the Corona virus.
+Furthermore, the probability for IT risks was increased from low to medium because of an increasing number of cyber attacks.
+In addition, the probability of risks regarding the quality of our products and services has been decreased from medium to low based on the investments and measures taken to enhance quality assurance.
+Moreover, risks related to Compliance are shown separately that have been included in Litigation so far.
+Due to constantly increasing regulatory requirements and tightening penalties, the potential impact of Compliance risks was increased to medium.
+Apart from that, no changes have occurred in the classification and the potential effects of risks.
 Within the regulatory environment, due to possible initiatives by the U.S. administration, we are exposed to risks relating to changes to the existing health care programs.
-With regard to reimbursement rates, possible changes to patient structures in the United States increase the risk with regard to reimbursements by private health insurance schemes.
+In relation to reimbursement rates, possible changes to patient structures in the United States increase the risk in relation to reimbursements by private health insurance schemes.